alexcurylo/swift-pose-gallery/README.md

 ## Usage

-1. Place your images in /resource/branded replacing the samples there.
-2. Set your App Store branding in /resources/branded/brand_PoseGallery.xcconfig.
+Place your images in /resources/branded/brand_images replacing the samples there; set your App Store branding in /resources/branded/brand_PoseGallery.xcconfig.

-3. Build and run!
+ `carthage build --platform iOS` to build checked in dependencies; `carthage update --platform iOS` to update.

+Build the app with the 'PoseGallery' target.
+Tests are in the 'PoseGalleryTests' target.

+Document into /docs by building the 'Documentation' target.

 ## Roadmap